 - Increased involvement in accidents on the job.

 - Sharp decline in performance.

-Though many of these signs and symptoms are nonspecific and, in isolation, could easily be attributed to other causes, if the signs arise suddenly and are very different from the norm, the level of suspicion becomes reasonably raised.
+Though many of these signs and symptoms of addiction are nonspecific and, in isolation, could easily be attributed to other causes, if the signs arise suddenly and are very different from the norm, the level of suspicion becomes reasonably raised.

-The workplace is often the last setting in which addiction becomes obvious, which means problems in the colleague’s social life, finances, and family have likely been occurring for some time before it becomes apparent to you as a coworker or manager.
+The workplace is often the last setting in which addiction symptoms become obvious, which means problems in the colleague’s social life, finances, and family have likely been occurring for some time before it becomes apparent to you as a coworker or manager.
 Even subtle signs of a problem with substance abuse may be indicative of a much larger problem.1

 People may assume that enabling only happens within the home or within other close friend or family networks dealing with addiction, but it can happen in the workplace as well.
 You are enabling when you take steps to minimize or eliminate the consequences of another person’s actions.2